Victor-Borisov/Victor-Borisov/README.md

 - With over 25 years of experience in database and application software design and development, I possess a robust foundation in analysis, object-oriented design, and the implementation of both business and web applications.
 My expertise extends across all phases of the IT project lifecycle, backed by hands-on experience.

-- I am proficient in a variety of programming languages, including C, C++, Assembly, PHP, JavaScript, VBScript, C#, and Java.
+- I am proficient in a variety of programming languages, including C, C++, Assembly, PHP, JavaScript, TypeScript, VBScript, C#, and Java.
 My skill set includes performance tuning and troubleshooting, primarily focused on database management systems such as Oracle, SQL Server, PostgreSQL, MySQL, and MongoDB.

 - Furthermore, I have extensive experience in software engineering principles and frameworks.
-I am well-versed in utilizing jQuery, Angular, React, Vue.js, .Net, and Spring Boot to deliver cutting-edge software solutions.
+I am well-versed in utilizing jQuery, Angular, React, Vue, Node.js, .Net, and Spring Boot to deliver cutting-edge software solutions.

 <!--
 **Victor-Borisov/Victor-Borisov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.